AmitTheBest/atk4-secure/README.md

 # Secure Agile Toolkit setup

 The default setup for Agile Toolkit (4.2.*) has all it's files publicly available in webroot.
 There are number of reasons why this is insecure.
 This project shows a default setup where the system files are removed from webroot.
-It also shows how to make use of the dependency manager [Composer] [0].
+It also shows how to make use of the PHP dependency manager [Composer] [0].

 ## Usage